sudershan99/Disaster-Management-App-EarthQuake-/DM App/README.md

 EarthQuake Disaster Management App
 ===================================

+This is an app to track recent earthquakes with detailed information about each earthquake.
+It also includes some national helplines and the resources needed in the wake of such a disaster.
-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+The API used is from the U.S. Geological Survey (USGS) organization.